-- 5 ears fresh sweet corn (husk and silk removed, with kernels cut from cob)
+- 5 ears fresh sweet corn - husk and silk removed, with kernels cut from cob

-- salt + pepper (to taste)
+- salt + black pepper - to taste

-- fresh parsley (to garnish)
+- fresh parsley - to garnish

-- cayenne pepper or tabasco sauce (to serve (optional))
+- cayenne pepper or tabasco sauce - to serve, optional

-- Add onion, celery, carrots, garlic and thyme.
+- Add the onion, celery, carrots, garlic and thyme.
 Stir the vegetables with the bacon and bacon grease until coated.
-Reduce heat to medium and continue to cook until vegetables just start to soften, approximately 5-8 minutes, stirring occasionally.
+Reduce heat to medium and continue to cook until the vegetables just start to soften, approximately 5-8 minutes, stirring occasionally.

 - Remove the bay leaf from the pot and carefully transfer 3 cups of chowder to a food processor or blender; process until pureed.
-Carefully stir shredded chicken and pureed chowder back into the pot and season with salt and pepper to taste.
+Carefully stir the shredded chicken and pureed chowder back into the pot and season with salt and pepper to taste.